 The pathophysiology of exercise-induced anaphylaxis is not fully understood.
 Symptoms are caused by histamine and tryptase, which are released on the activation and degranulation of mast cells.
 Patients with exercise-induced anaphylaxis show a decrease in the threshold for mast cell degranulation, but the reason for this is unknown.

 Who gets exercise-induced anaphylaxis?

-Exercise-induced anaphylaxis accounts for about 5–15% of cases of anaphylaxis.
-The prevalence of exercise-induced anaphylaxis is thought to be about 50 to 2,000 episodes per 100,000 persons per year.
+Exercise-induced anaphylaxis accounts for 5–15% of cases of anaphylaxis.
+The prevalence of exercise-induced anaphylaxis is thought to be approximately 50 to 2,000 episodes per 100,000 persons per year.

 Most affected patients partake in regular exercise but only occasionally experience anaphylaxis.

 Exercise-induced anaphylaxis is usually sporadic, but there are some reported familial cases.
-The typical age of onset is between 10 to 30 years old, but cases have been reported in children as young as 3 years.
+Onset typically occurs between 10–30 years of age, but cases have been reported in children as young as 3 years.
 Women are twice as likely as men to experience exercise-induced anaphylaxis.

 What kind of exercise triggers exercise-induced anaphylaxis?

 Symptoms are usually triggered during moderate exercise, such as jogging, tennis, dancing, and cycling.
 Episodes are not fully predictable, as the same exercise may not trigger exercise-induced anaphylaxis every time.